osisoft/testing-content/Content_Portal/Documentation/Identity/claims.md

 <a id="opIdClaims_Get Identity Provider Claim"></a>

-Get an Identity Provider Claim from an Identity Provider on a Tenant.
+Gets an identity provider claim from an identity provider on a tenant.

 ### Request
 ```text